-The Purpose of the Armagh City, Banbridge and Craigavon Borough Council Play Strategy is to establish a strategic framework within which all decision making as it relates to the provision of non-fixed play can take place.
-Non-fixed play opportunities will particularly benefit children and young people, children and young people with disabilities and those with dependants.
+The Purpose of the Armagh City, Banbridge and Craigavon Borough Council Play Strategy is to establish a strategic framework within which all decision making as it relates to the provision of fixed play and non-fixed play can take place.
+This policy will particularly benefit children and young people, children and young people with disabilities and those with dependants.
 No negative impacts have been identified.
-Our current non-fixed play opportunities include: